Monday 17 May – Saturday 3 July

 Since the summer of 2020 we have been gathering stories and accepting nominations for people who made a real difference to our community – Havant’s own lockdown heroes.
 We took them by surprise and thanked them, either with a special (neon yellow) public sign or with their very own handmade medals.

-The stories and experiences of Havant’s lockdowns and the people who made a difference are brought together this this special exhibition to celebrate our community.
-The exhibition will commemorate a full year of living with restrictions to our daily lives.
+The stories and experiences of Havant’s lockdowns and the people who made a difference are brought together this special exhibition to celebrate our community.
+The exhibition will commemorate and reflect on a year like no other.

 Monday 19 July – Friday 1 October 2021